-Student Groups: Duke Engineering also offers a wide array of student groups that bring together undergraduate and graduate students together around common personal and professional interests.
+Duke Engineering hosts a wide range of student groups that bring people together around common interests.

 Out For Undergrad (O4U): Out for Undergrad is a national professional development program to help high-performing LGBTQ undergraduate students reach their full potential.
 Admitted O4U students take part in professional meetings produced with industry partners.
 Applications to join the next O4U annual class open each March.